Nicaraguan government seizes highly regarded university from Jesuits

-MEXICO CITY (AP) — Nicaragua’s government has confiscated a prestigious Jesuit-run university, the college said Wednesday, asserting it was a “center of terrorism” in the latest in a series of actions against the Catholic Church and opposition figures.
+MEXICO CITY (AP) — Nicaragua’s government has confiscated a prestigious Jesuit-run university alleging it was a “center of terrorism,” the college said Wednesday in announcing the latest in a series of actions by authorities against the Catholic Church and opposition figures.

+The government did not confirm the confiscation or comment on the Jesuits’ statement.

-The Jesuit order, known as the Society of Jesus, said the government seized all the university’s property, buildings and bank accounts.
+The Jesuit order, known as the Society of Jesus, said it received a judicial order Tuesday notifying it of the confiscation.
+It said the government seized all the university’s property, buildings and bank accounts.

 “With this confiscation, the Ortega government has buried freedom of thought in Nicaragua,” said María Asunción Moreno, who was a professor at the university until she was forced into exile in 2021.